-Cambridge will not enter into discussions about these mark schemes.
+Cambridge International will not enter into discussions about these mark schemes.

-Cambridge is publishing the mark schemes for the October/November 2016 series for most Cambridge IGCSE[®], Cambridge International A and AS Level components and some Cambridge O Level components.
+Cambridge International is publishing the mark schemes for the October/November 2017 series for most Cambridge IGCSE[®], Cambridge International A and AS Level components and some Cambridge O Level components.

-® IGCSE is the registered trademark of Cambridge International Examinations.
+® IGCSE is a registered trademark.